hriverahernandez/cse15l-lab-reports/lab1.md

 ![Image](Command_Results_lab1.png)
   - `cd ~` and `cd` change my Working Directory to my Home Directory
   - `ls -a` lists all files in my Home Directory
-  - `ls -lat` sorts all my files in Home Direcotry by time modified, and also shows that `hriverahernandez` and `ieng6_staff` have permission to these files
+  - `ls -lat` sorts all my files in Home Directory by time modified, and also shows that `hriverahernandez` and `ieng6_staff` have permission to these files